‘We Buy Ugly Houses®, Explained:’ 9 Things to Know About the House-Flipping Franchise

 • The real estate commissions required to sell the home

-Many rehabbers use the flipping industry standard known as the 70% rule, where an investor offers no more than 70% of a property’s after-repair value for a house they plan to flip.
+Many rehabbers use the flipping industry standard known as the 70% rule, where an investor offers no more than 70% of a property’s after-repair value (ARV) for a house they plan to flip.
 They subtract any estimated repair and holding costs from that 70%.

 Some offers are negotiable, though.
-Sometimes, homeowners reject initial offers from We Buy Ugly Houses®, thinking they were too low.
+Sometimes, homeowners reject initial offers from We Buy Ugly Houses, thinking they were too low.
 However, after talking to a few real estate agents who evaluated the level of repairs needed and the recently sold homes in the area, sellers would reach out again to HomeVestors to discuss and negotiate offers.

 Franchisees claim to close on a property within two weeks, helping clients who need to relocate quickly and can’t carry two mortgages.